Sevendust: Alpha, Chapter VII: Hope & Sorrow, and Lowery's return (2006–2008)

 In early 2006, the band was considered bankrupt.
 WineDark imploded, leaving Sevendust without distribution, tour support, or promised advance payments.
 The band owed money to crew members and other staffers and had a mounting credit card debt.
 In April, they expected a tax refund from the US government in order to help ease the burden.
-Afterwards, they found out their accountant hadn't paid their taxes and thus they owed $120,000 to the government.
+Afterwards, they found out their accountant had not paid their taxes and thus they owed $120,000 to the government.
 "We were beyond broke", said Rose.
 "We had a debt load close to a million dollars, and we were in a position where, no matter how much money we thought we were making, we were still having to pay and pay."

 Sevendust, with Shawn Grove as producer/engineer once again, released their sixth studio album Alpha on March 6, 2007 via Warner-affiliated Asylum Records.
 It debuted at No. 14 in the US, the band's highest chart position at that point, and went on to sell over 42,000 copies in its first week on sale.
 Alpha contained the album's preceding internet track "Deathstar", in addition to "Driven" (which peaked in the top 10 of the Mainstream Rock Tracks chart).
 Alpha was the band's second album featuring Mayo on rhythm guitar and the first with him as part of the writing process.
 The band headlined a 57-date tour in early 2007 with Diecast, Invitro, and Red.

 Retrospective 2, a CD/DVD including two previously unreleased studio tracks, live concert footage never before seen, and the music videos for the songs "Beg to Differ", "Ugly", "Pieces", and "Driven", was released on December 11, 2007.

 Sevendust rejoined Grove and returned to the studio at the end of November 2007 to finish their seventh studio album Chapter VII: Hope & Sorrow.
 Released on April 1, 2008, the album debuted at No. 19 on the Billboard 200.
 Its first single "Prodigal Son" peaked at No. 19 on the Mainstream Rock Tracks chart.
 The single was followed by "The Past", which peaked at No. 27 on the Mainstream Rock Tracks chart and also featured Chris Daughtry as a special guest.
 Around the same time as the album's release, Sevendust announced Lowery had quit Dark New Day and would return to Sevendust in place of Mayo.
 On Lowery's return, Rose stated "This was extremely tough considering Sonny is our brother and has been amazing to work with.
 [Sonny] didn't do anything wrong at all; we just owe it to ourselves and all the folks that grew up with us to put our original band back together."